System Architect | Daniel Davis: www.eosworldwide.com

 If you are an entrepreneur or small business owner, you’ll no doubt have come across some hurdles.
 Maybe you have a lack of control, problems with your staff, or are constantly frustrated that none of your processes seem to be working out.
 Without a proper management system in place, all of these obstacles can mean that your business is running you, rather than you running your business effectively.

-As covered in his book “Traction”, Gino Wickman details a complete management process with the following steps:
+As covered in his book “Traction”, Gino Wickman details a complete management process to strengthen the following Six Key Components of any business:

-From start to finish, these steps go through all of the important things you need to do from a management side of your business.
+From start to finish, the steps detailed in the book go through all of the important things you need to do from the management and leadership level of your business.
 Gino Wickman talks about how to set your vision, how to hire and retain the right people for your business, dealing with issues and setting accountability.

 If you don’t have time to read the book, don’t worry, as this article outlines all of the steps so that you can get on your way to creating a winning management system.